I’m an Ace/Aro writer, so I should write words about this, yeah?

 Lot’s of people LIKE me?

-Backing up a little, I’m demisexual, which is a sub-set of asexuality.
-I use the term asexual more often than demisexual because it’s slightly more recognizable, and it’s not incorrect.
+Backing up a little, I tend to use the terms gray-ace, gray-aro or gray-aroace, though words are tricksy things.
+Most of the time, I’m pretty sure I’m demisexual, which is a sub-set of asexuality.
+I use the other terms more often than demisexual because it’s slightly more recognizable, and it’s not incorrect.
 Just not as specific.

 So for me, personally, given the right emotional connection to someone, I can and do enjoy sex.